jacobrosenthal/browserdude/README.md

 Go to chrome://extensions/ and check developer mode in the upper right corner.
 Then load unpacked extension and choose this directory.

 ##Program:
 By default uploads StandardFirmata to the first Uno it can find.
 Launch the app from your Chrome Apps drawer.
 With your arduino plugged in, click Program on the window that opens.
-If you want more debug info, go to url chrome://extensions/ find browserdude, click background page, and open the console tab.
-You can type stk500.upload(); here instead of clicking the program button.
+If you want more debug info, right click and inspect element and open the console tab.

 ##Make Changes:
 If you make any changes to stk500.js you'll need to rebuild.
 Assuming you have node already instealled, download and install dependancies with: